-I have found simple but effective exercises that utilize both the body and mind – crawling and horse-stance.
+I have found simple but effective exercises that utilize both the body and mind – crawling and horse stance.
 And the best part is they hardly take a minute.
 I do them 4 times a day, before meals.
-My mind has become habituated to doing them, my default state is exercise before meals just like taking medicine before meals.
+My mind has become habituated to doing them, my default state is exercising before meals just like taking medicine before meals.

 3) Cultivate a Hobby